Get more organic search traffic for your Shopify store

 Go into Products and select Export.
 Select All products.

-Those are the two I would be most concerned with but there is so much more than needs a backup.
+Those are the two I would be most concerned with but there is so much more that needs a backup.
 Collections, product images, blogs, pages, and more.

-I don’t often recommend apps for every store, but Rewind is one of those apps I believe everyone should have.
-Rewind has great reviews and is THE app for all things backup-related.
+I don’t often recommend apps for every store, but Backup Master or Rewind is one of those apps I believe everyone should have.

 Sign up for Rewind using this link to receive your first month free.